edbrad/vm-bl-status/README.md

 ```
 $ sudo systemctl enable mongodb
 ```
 For management, testing, and diagnostic purposes, external/LAN access to the MongoDB server is required.
-The MongoDB IP binding must be updated to allow to outside/LAN IP access.
+The MongoDB IP binding configuration setting must be updated to allow outside/LAN IP access.
 Also, the Linux Firewall must be updated to allow external/LAN access to the TCP Port that MongoDB listens on.

 To allow external/LAN access to the database: